 The forms will be mailed by January 31st for the previous year to the student's permanent address unless a billing address has been specified.

-Institutions must select whether they will report qualified payments received in box 1, or qualified tuition and fees billed in box 2 of the 1098-T form.
+The IRS requires institutions to report either qualified payments received in box 1 or qualified tuition and fees billed in box 2 on the 1098-T form.

 Accessing 1098-T Information Online

 1098T Summary and Detail information can be viewed online via MavLINK.

 If you have questions regarding the information on your 1098-T, please submit a request form.
 You will receive a response within 3-5 business days.

 Please note: the Cashiering/Student Accounts staff are not tax advisors and therefore cannot provide any assistance on how to use this form.

 We can only provide you with information about what we are required to report on the 1098-T. Please consult your tax advisor for any 1098-T tax related questions.